Tohunga Suppression Act 1907

 The Tohunga Suppression Act 1907 was an Act of the New Zealand Parliament aimed at replacing tohunga as traditional Māori healers with western medicine.

-It was introduced by James Carroll who expressed impatience with what he considered regressive Maori attitudes.
+It was introduced by James Carroll who expressed impatience with what he considered regressive Māori attitudes, as he was worried those attitudes would isolate Māori.
 Officials had been concerned for years about the sometimes dangerous practices of tohunga.
-The Act was introduced in part to target Māori prophet, faith healer and land rights activist Rua Kenana, but it was never used against him.
+The Act was introduced in part to target Māori self-proclaimed prophet, faith healer and land rights activist Rua Kenana, but it was never used against him.

-It was praised by many influential Maori at the time, including Māui Pōmare and all four Maori MPs (Āpirana Ngata, Hōne Heke Ngāpua, Tame Parata and Henare Kaihau).
-According to Willie Jackson, the prevailing concern raised by Ngata was the harm arising from improper medical practices, rather than the destruction of Mātauranga Māori.
+It was praised by many influential Māori at the time, including Māui Pōmare and all four Māori MPs (Āpirana Ngata, Hōne Heke Ngāpua, Tame Parata and Henare Kaihau).
+According to Willie Jackson, the prevailing concern raised by Ngata was the harm arising from improper medical practices, rather than the destruction of mātauranga Māori.

 The Act

 The Act contained only four clauses, the first of which simply gave the short title.
-The second clause stated that "Every person who gathers Maoris around him by practising on their superstition or credulity, or who misleads or attempts to mislead any Maori by professing or pretending to possess supernatural powers in the treatment or cure of any disease, or in the foretelling of future events, or otherwise" was liable for prosecution.
+The second clause stated that "Every person who gathers Māori around him by practising on their superstition or credulity, or who misleads or attempts to mislead any Māori by professing or pretending to possess supernatural powers in the treatment or cure of any disease, or in the foretelling of future events, or otherwise" was liable for prosecution.

 The first offence could be subject to a fine of up to 25 pounds or up to six months imprisonment.
 Subsequent offences could lead to a prison term of up to a year.
 However, no prosecution under the Act could be commenced without the consent of the Minister of Native Affairs.

 The third section enabled the Governor of New Zealand to gazette regulations to enable the intention of the Act to be carried out.
 The fourth section repealed subsection 5 of section 16 of the Maori Councils Act 1900, which allowed Maori Councils to license tohunga.